terrajobst/AspNetCore.Docs.pt-br/aspnetcore/razor-pages/index.md

 [!code-cshtml[](index/3.0sample/RazorPagesContacts/Pages/Customers/Create.cshtml)]

-O HTML renderizado de *pages/Create. cshtml*:
+The rendered HTML from *Pages/Create.cshtml*:

 [!code-html[](index/3.0sample/RazorPagesContacts/Pages/Customers/Create4.html)]

-No código anterior, postando o formulário:
+In the previous code, posting the form:

-* Com dados válidos:
+* With valid data:

-  * O método do manipulador de `OnPostAsync` chama o método auxiliar <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageModel.RedirectToPage*>. `RedirectToPage` retorna uma instância de <xref:Microsoft.AspNetCore.Mvc.RedirectToPageResult>. `RedirectToPage`:
+  * The `OnPostAsync` handler method calls the <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageModel.RedirectToPage*> helper method. `RedirectToPage` retorna uma instância de <xref:Microsoft.AspNetCore.Mvc.RedirectToPageResult>. `RedirectToPage`:

-    * É um resultado de ação.
+    * Is an action result.
-    * É semelhante a `RedirectToAction` ou `RedirectToRoute` (usado em controladores e exibições).
+    * Is similar to `RedirectToAction` or `RedirectToRoute` (used in controllers and views).
-    * É personalizado para páginas.
+    * Is customized for pages.
 Na amostra anterior, ele redireciona para a página de Índice raiz (`/Index`). `RedirectToPage` é descrito em detalhes na seção [Geração de URLs para páginas](#url_gen).

-* Com erros de validação que são passados para o servidor:
+* With validation errors that are passed to the server:

-  * O método do manipulador de `OnPostAsync` chama o método auxiliar <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageBase.Page*>. `Page` retorna uma instância de <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageResult>.
-Retornar `Page` é semelhante a como as ações em controladores retornam `View`. `PageResult` é o tipo de retorno padrão para um método de manipulador.
+  * The `OnPostAsync` handler method calls the <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageBase.Page*> helper method. `Page` retorna uma instância de <xref:Microsoft.AspNetCore.Mvc.RazorPages.PageResult>.
+Retornar `Page` é semelhante a como as ações em controladores retornam `View`. `PageResult` is the default return type for a handler method.
 Um método de manipulador que retorna `void` renderiza a página.
-  * No exemplo anterior, a postagem do formulário sem nenhum resultado em [ModelState.
-IsValid](xref:Microsoft.AspNetCore.Mvc.ModelBinding.ModelStateDictionary.IsValid) retorna false.
-Neste exemplo, nenhum erro de validação é exibido no cliente.
-A entrega do erro de validação será abordada posteriormente neste documento.
+  * In the preceding example, posting the form with no value results in [ModelState.IsValid](xref:Microsoft.AspNetCore.Mvc.ModelBinding.ModelStateDictionary.IsValid) returning false.
+In this sample, no validation errors are displayed on the client.
+Validation error handing is covered later in this document.

   [!code-cs[](index/3.0sample/RazorPagesContacts/Pages/Customers/Create.cshtml.cs?name=snippet_OnPostAsync&highlight=3-6)]

-* Com erros de validação detectados pela validação no lado do cliente:
+* With validation errors detected by client side validation:

-  * Os dados **não** são postados no servidor.
+  * Data is **not** posted to the server.
-  * A validação no lado do cliente é explicada posteriormente neste documento.
+  * Client-side validation is explained later in this document.

-A propriedade `Customer` usa o atributo [`[BindProperty]`](xref:Microsoft.AspNetCore.Mvc.BindPropertyAttribute) para aceitar a associação de modelo:
+The `Customer` property uses [`[BindProperty]`](xref:Microsoft.AspNetCore.Mvc.BindPropertyAttribute) attribute to opt in to model binding:

 [!code-cs[](index/3.0sample/RazorPagesContacts/Pages/Customers/Create.cshtml.cs?name=snippet_PageModel&highlight=15-16)]

-`[BindProperty]` **não** deve ser usado em modelos que contêm propriedades que não devem ser alteradas pelo cliente.
-Para obter mais informações, consulte [superpostando](xref:data/ef-rp/crud#overposting).
+`[BindProperty]` should **not** be used on models containing properties that should not be changed by the client.
+For more information, see [Overposting](xref:data/ef-rp/crud#overposting).

 O Razor Pages, por padrão, associa propriedades somente com verbos não `GET`.
-A associação a Propriedades remove a necessidade de escrever código para converter dados HTTP no tipo de modelo.
+Binding to properties removes the need to writing code to convert HTTP data to the model type.
 A associação reduz o código usando a mesma propriedade para renderizar os campos de formulário (`<input asp-for="Customer.Name">`) e aceitar a entrada.

 [!INCLUDE[](~/includes/bind-get.md)]

-Examinando o arquivo de exibição *páginas/Create. cshtml* :
+Reviewing the *Pages/Create.cshtml* view file:

 [!code-cshtml[](index/3.0sample/RazorPagesContacts/Pages/Customers/Create.cshtml?highlight=3,9)]

-* No código anterior, o [auxiliar de marca de entrada](xref:mvc/views/working-with-forms#the-input-tag-helper) `<input asp-for="Customer.Name" />` associa o elemento HTML `<input>` à expressão do modelo `Customer.Name`.
+* In the preceding code, the [input tag helper](xref:mvc/views/working-with-forms#the-input-tag-helper) `<input asp-for="Customer.Name" />` binds the HTML `<input>` element to the `Customer.Name` model expression.
-* [`@addTagHelper`](xref:mvc/views/tag-helpers/intro#addtaghelper-makes-tag-helpers-available) torna os auxiliares de marca disponíveis.
+* [`@addTagHelper`](xref:mvc/views/tag-helpers/intro#addtaghelper-makes-tag-helpers-available) makes Tag Helpers available.

-### <a name="the-home-page"></a>O home page
+### <a name="the-home-page"></a>The home page

-*Index. cshtml* é o Home Page:
+*Index.cshtml* is the home page:

 [!code-cshtml[](index/3.0sample/RazorPagesContacts/Pages/Customers/Index.cshtml)]